 Wondering where we’ve gone?
 Both John and Rob are writing over at We Listen For You.
-Rob is also still writing about Indiana music for Musical Family Tree and contributing the occasional vinyl pressing review at Record Geeks.
+Rob is also still writing about Indiana music for Musical Family Tree and contributing more general arts features to Sky Blue Window.
 Thanks for reading and engaging with us over the last couple of years.
 We hope you will continue the conversation.

 Rob Peoni: Twitter

 It has only been 19 months since Stones Throw Records released Homeboy Sandman’s Subject Matter EP, his first project for the L.A. based label.
 But because of all the material he’s put out in that short time span (4 EPs, 1 LP), it feels like he’s been there a lot longer.
 The most recent EP, All That I Hold Dear, is his second EP of the year, following the outstanding release Kool Herc: Fertile Crescent.
 Like Fertile Crescent, All That I Hold Dear features one producer throughout.
 This time Sandman enlists M. Slago, a little-known producer he previously worked with on his album The Good Sun.
 Homeboy Sandman really seems to have found his groove with the EP format and choosing to stick with one producer for his last couple projects have made them the most cohesive works of his career.